vrmarcelino/CriticalAss2/README.md

 **Step 5** Convert to Cami:
 Finally, we need to convert the CCMetagen results to the CAMI2 format.
-As they require one file per sample, I removed the taxa filtered out with CCMetagen_merge (whihc produces one table for all samples) from the oiginal CCMetagen .csv files (one per sample) using sed:
+As they require one file per sample, I removed the taxa filtered out with CCMetagen_merge (whihc produces one table for all samples) from the original CCMetagen .csv files (one per sample) using sed:

 ```
 sed -i.bak '/Mammalia,/d' $r12
 ```
-Repeat the above for OOmycetes and Insecta.
+Repeat the above for Oomycetes and Insecta.

 Then I used a Python script to convert the .csv files to the cami .profile files:

 ```
 ccm2cami.py -i $r12 -n $sample_name -o $o
 ```
+The ccm2cami.py script and dependencies can be found [here](https://github.com/vrmarcelino/CriticalAss2/tree/master/03_marine/convertion_scrips)

+Done!